yavuzibr/yavuzibr/README.md

 # 👋 Hi, I am İbrahim Yavuz
+I’m a passionate AI Engineer with a strong background in Python, PyTorch, FastAPI, and LLM development.
+My work focuses on designing scalable, production-ready AI systems.
+I love solving complex challenges that combine data, algorithms, and creativity — from model design to real-world deployment.

+I’m open to collaborations and research opportunities related to

 ## 👀 About me
-- 🤖 I am an AI Engineer
+- 🤖 I am a passionate AI Engineer
 - 📍 Ankara/Turkiye
 - 📧 Email --> yavuzibr98@gmail.com
 - 🌐 Linkedin --> linkedin.com/in/ibrahim-yavuz-tr98